1st night in Villaverde-La Oliva > Hotel Rural Mahoh

 The Fuerteventura trail GR 131 also has a part of its route on the Lobos island.
 Located off the north coast, the Isla de Lobos is a small natural paradise with a wide variety of flora and fauna.
 An ideal place for hiking and for enjoying the beaches and the sea.

-Walking Fuerteventura
+Walking the Fuerteventura trail

 The Fuerteventura trail GR 131 is a long-distance footpath that crosses the island from north to south.
 It is a very demanding route that is divided into several stages and runs through the mountainous part of the island.

-The trail starts in the village of Corralejo, in the north of the island, and runs some 160 kilometres to the south, in the town of Pájara.
+The trail starts in the village of Corralejo, in the north of the island, and runs about 160 kilometres to the south, in the town of Pájara.
 Along the way, hikers can enjoy breathtaking landscapes, such as the Corralejo dunes, the Tindaya Mountain, the Betancuria area and the Jandía Nature Reserve.

 The Fuerteventura trail GR 131 is signposted and has different sections that can be walked separately, so it is possible to adapt the route according to your needs and the time available.
 There are also different accommodation options along the way, such as hostels and rural houses.